old-trusty/gimme/readme.md

     <alias>
         what to  call give <repo> directory.

-Options:
-    -h, --help
-        print this help message.

-!!!
-Options Not Implemented !!!:
+!!! tools Not Implemented !!!:
     -s, spawn <repo>
         create and/or clone <repo> from a list of remotes (i.e. github, gitlab, sourcehut) -m, modify